All new pools and spas must be registered.

-Once you register your pool, we will send you an email to let you know when you must lodge your first compliance certificate.
+Once you register the pool, we will send an email to let you know when you must lodge your first compliance certificate.

-Arrange an inspection of the safety barrier by a registered building practitioner.
+Arrange an inspection of the safety barrier by a Pool Inspector/Private Building Surveyor.
 This can be done by a registered building surveyor, building inspector or a builder registered for inspections.
 We suggest you get at least two quotes.

 Read more about inspection and compliance on the VBA website.

 Use the appropriate checklist from the VBA once you’re given the relevant construction date and barrier standard from Kingston Council as part of your registration paperwork.

 After inspecting the pool or spa safety barrier, the inspector will either: